Does Closing a Credit Card Hurt Your Credit Score?

 Check Your Credit Report Before Closing an Account

-If you’ve decided to close your credit card account, you’ll want to check your credit report both before and after canceling your card.
-If you’re concerned about how checking your credit score affects your rating, remember that it won’t affect it.
+If you’ve decided to close your credit card account, it can be a wise move to check your credit report both before and after canceling your card.
+If you’re concerned about how checking your credit score affects your rating, remember that it won’t impact it.

 Recommended: Does Applying For a Credit Card Hurt Your Credit Score